exakat/php-dictionary/dictionary/__file__.ini.rst

 ``__FILE__`` is often used with ``__LINE__``, which holds the line number.

 This constant is written in uppercase, by convention.
-It is case insensitive, and may be used with any combinaison of uppercase and lower case.
+It is case insensitive, and may be used with any combination of uppercase and lower case.

 .. code-block:: php